-We gratefully acknowledge funding support from Schreiber Philanthropy, United Bank of Switzerland, Share Our Strength/No Kid Hungry, and the Buffett Early Childhood Fund.
+We gratefully acknowledge funding support from Schreiber Philanthropy, UBS Optimus Foundation, Share Our Strength-No Kid Hungry, Kini Fund, and the Buffet Early Childhood Fund.

 Thank you to the Family Leadership Steering Committee for leading the development of this report and to the other Educare Network members who contributed to this work.